 BRADLEY JAWL, BSC, MPT

 Brad has been involved in clinical practice since 2010.
-For many years before and since, he has been doing his best to learn the ins, outs and betweens of the human body and all that we know about making it better.
-This started at McGill University in 2002 where Brad completed a Bachelors of Science in Kinesiology; he went on to complete the Masters of Physiotherapy Program at the University of British Columbia; and more recently, Brad completed EIM's Transitional Doctorate in Physiotherapy with the Evidence in Motion Institute of Health Professionals.
+For many years before and since, he has been doing his best to learn the ins and outs of the human body and all that we know about making it better.
+This started at McGill University in 2002 where Brad completed a Bachelors of Science in Kinesiology; he went on to complete the Masters of Physiotherapy Program at the University of British Columbia.
 These degree programs developed Bradley’s knowledge and clinical skills and inspired his clinical practice.
-He augmented his formal education with training and course work in Manual Therapy, Pain Sciences, and Acupuncture.
-These exposures as well as a love of the classroom have compelled Brad to teach at every chance he gets.
+He augmented his formal education with training and course work in Manual Therapy, Evidence Translation, Pain Sciences, and Acupuncture.